 - Real-time change reporting: The average cybercriminal completes data retrieval in just minutes.
 If your FIM tool completes weekly scans instead of real-time change detection, you could miss negative changes until long after the event has concluded.

 - Human-readable reporting: Alerts and reports that are easy for your administrative users to understand aren't strictly necessary, but they can reduce error margins significantly.
 Clear information can also reduce your time to response

-- Intelligent classification of changes: With an FIM tool that's smart enough to classify changes as positive, neutral, or negative, administrators can focus response.
+- Intelligent classification of changes: With an FIM tool that's smart enough to classify changes as positive, neutral, or negative, administrators can focus on response.

 - Unalterable Logs: To effectively monitor against insider information security threats, unalterable data is critical to creating accountability.

 This information previously was listed in Change Control versus Change Management.

 Though each element listed above may not be a necessity for change monitoring dependent upon organizational risk goals, implementation of these elements is not considered excessive.
 Real-time, intelligent, change monitoring maximizes risk mitigation and supports effective change management.

 Change Management Policy

 The process of making decisions about your network should consist of combining change monitoring and effective security policy.
 Though this is many times tasked to the Chief Data Officer(CDO), some predictions note that CDOs may have increased strategy and influence in coming years, along with the responsibility of defining policies.